 The challenge for all governments is to provide quality services to the public while staying within the restrictions imposed by limited, and in some cases shrinking, funding.
 We rely heavily on local taxes.
 The Village is constantly looking at ways to cut costs without cutting services.
 Employees are cross-trained in several areas and certain services have been contracted out resulting in cost savings.
-The Village has entered into a contract with the Village of Bluffton, Ohio to provide water to that community.
+The Village completed the extension of a waterline to service the Village of Bluffton, Ohio.
 This will help stabilize water rates for all users on the system.
-The Village completed the extension of water and sewer lines to a recently annexed area.
-This will facilitate residential growth and consequently property tax receipts.